Foxlider/DLBot/README.md

 These are the common functions :
 * help   : to get the list of useful functions
 * pict   : to get an image (not yet implemented)
-* video  : to get a video url from youtube (not yet implemented)
+* yt     : to get a video url from youtube
 * wiki   : to get a definition from wikipedia (hi @nei)
 * xdy    : to roll roll x dices from 0 to y (ex : 2d20)